See the Submittable portal for the

 Using the submission form

 Please use the Submittable form appropriate for the type of work you’re submitting.
-Read those specific guidelines within that form.
+Read the specific guidelines within that form.

 You’ll be prompted to complete a short eligibility form before you can access the main submission form.
 Tab Journal does not consider previously published work, work by individuals with current or recent affiliation with Chapman University (e.g., faculty, students, staff), or work by individuals under 18 years of age (with the exception of our partnership with the California Coastal Commission K-12 poetry contest).

 The submission form itself requires a title for the work (which will be the submission’s identifying label) as well as your name, pronouns, and email address.
-We also ask whether you want to receive the Tab Musings newsletter.
+We also ask whether you want to receive the Tab Musings newsletter, which we hope to expand in the future.

-In addition, we’ve added three demographic questions to the form to help us understand our submissions pool.
+In addition, three demographic questions help us understand our submissions pool.
 Initial readers do not see the answers to these questions, individual data is not shared externally, and each question offers the option “I prefer not to answer.”
-This portion of the form is part of our ongoing effort to create an increasingly inclusive literary experience and track aggregate demographic data.
+This portion of the form is part of our ongoing effort to aggregate demographic data and create an increasingly inclusive literary experience.

-We invite you to include a short cover letter that includes a biographical/professional statement to add context for your submission.
+We invite you to include a short cover letter with a biographical/professional statement to add context for your submission.
 We also invite you to share your social media url/handle(s).
-Both these components are optional and are not viewable by initial readers.
+These components are optional and not seen by initial readers.

 The last step before submitting the form is to upload your file.
 Because the initial review is done anonymously, do not include your name in the file name or inside the file.